1755 - British expedition against Fort Duquesne

 - Captain Thomas Cox's Virginia Rangers (3 officers, 48 men)

-Braddock then waited a week for the artillery pieces (6 x 6-pdr guns, 4 x 4-pdr guns, 4 x 8 inch howitzers, and 15 x cohorn mortars) to arrive.
+Braddock then waited a week for the artillery pieces (6 x 6-pdr guns, 4 x light 12-pdr guns, 4 x 8-in howitzers, and 15 x cohorn mortars) to arrive.
 Poor planning at Braddock's headquarters led to further delays.

 On June 10, Braddock's force left Fort Cumberland and began its long march (some 170 km) through the forest towards Fort Duquesne.
 He left a garrison at Fort Cumberland (probably including 50 men of the 48th Dunbar's Regiment of Foot) under Colonel Innes.
 A 3,5 meter wide road was cleared by 300 axe men in front of the advancing column.
 Wagons, packhorses and artillery advanced on the road while troops marched in the forest on both sides.
 Scouting parties reconnoitred the terrain ahead and flanking parties protected the columns against surprise attacks.
 The column advanced at a very slow pace (2 to 7 km per day).